Bombino (musician): International career, and return home

-Bombino then joined Tidawt, a band by Nigerien musician Hasso Akotey, which led to his first time in North America as the band was brought to perform in an exhibit of Tuareg art organized by the Cantor Center for Visual Arts.
-While there, Tidawt was invited by saxophonist Tim Ries to perform in his new album of The Rolling Stones versions, Stone's World: The Rolling Stones Project Volume 2, where they played in a cover of "Hey Negrita", which also featured band members Keith Richards and Charlie Watts.
+Bombino then joined Tidawt, a band by Nigerien musician Hasso Akotey, which performed in North America in an exhibit of Tuareg art organized by the Cantor Center for Visual Arts.
+While there, Tidawt was invited by saxophonist Tim Ries to perform in his new album of The Rolling Stones versions, Stone's World: The Rolling Stones Project Volume 2, where they played in a cover of "Hey Negrita", with band members Keith Richards and Charlie Watts.
 Bombino later said he had never heard of The Rolling Stones, given that white rock musicians do not have a strong following in Africa.

 In January 2010, Bombino was able to return to his home in Agadez.
 To celebrate the end of the conflict, a large concert was organized at the base of the Grand Mosque in Agadez, having received the blessing of the Sultan.
 Bombino and his band played to over a thousand people at the concert, all dancing and celebrating the end of their struggle.
 The footage was also recorded for a documentary, Agadez, the Music and the Rebellion.

-While Bombino lived in exile in Burkina Faso, filmmaker Ron Wyman, having heard cassette recordings of his music, decided to track him down.
-Wyman encouraged Bombino to properly record his music.
+While Bombino lived in exile in Burkina Faso, filmmaker Ron Wyman, having heard cassette recordings of his music, tracked him down and encouraged Bombino to properly record his music.
 Bombino agreed, and the two of them, with the help of Chris Decato, produced an album together in Agadez.
 The recordings culminated in his album Agadez, released in April 2011.
 Agadez debuted at the top of the iTunes World Chart.